 Almost all the sand produced through the production cycle will happen during the middle and end period due to the higher flow velocities.
 Having a sand management strategy for these critical periods is essential.
 Below, are a couple of examples that highlight why customers use our equipment:

 ClampOn provided Particle Monitors to monitor downhole integrity at a gas storage facility located in the Pacific Northwest region of North America.
-Based on the day to day demand, at times, this facility had to increase retrieval rates to peak levels in order to meet their client’s demand and this made sand production more likely to occur and cause damage to their compressors.
+Based on the day to day demand, this facility had to increase retrieval rates to peak levels in order to meet their client’s demand.
+This made sand production more likely to occur and cause damage to their compressors.

-Our Particle Monitor gives them real-time sand quantities which allows the operators more time to review their options, which could be to cutback the well to a level where no sand is produced, cutback to a point where a manageable amount is produced, or if they see massive amounts, they can shut-in before more damage occurs.
+Our Particle Monitor gives them real-time sand quantities which allows the operators more time to review their options.
+Options could be to cutback the well to a level where no sand is produced, cutback to a point where a manageable amount is produced, or if they see massive amounts, they can shut-in before more damage occurs.

 Installing ClampOn Particle Monitors on each well allows the operator to know